IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 # Deploy Cloud Pak for Watson AIOps 3.5 using GitOps

-**:tada::tada::tada: Using GitOps to Install Cloud Pak for Watson AIOps is a GA feature for 3.5 release! :tada::tada::tada:**
+**Using GitOps to Install Cloud Pak for Watson AIOps is a GA feature for 3.5 release!**

+## Introduction

+The use of GitOps enables you to easily deploy IBM Cloud Pak for Watson AIOps on a Red Hat Openshift Container Platform cluster from a Git repository, using the ArgoCD tool.

+For more information about GitOps, see [Understanding Openshift GitOps](https://docs.openshift.com/container-platform/4.10/cicd/gitops/understanding-openshift-gitops.html#understanding-openshift-gitops) in the Red Hat Openshift documentation.
+For more information about Argo, see the [Argo documentation](https://argo-cd.readthedocs.io/en/stable/).

+You can install Cloud Pak for Watson AIOps using the Argo CD user interface (UI), or with the Argo CD command line (CLI).

-## Prerequisite
+## Prerequisites

-- To learn Cloud Pak for Watson AIOps system requirement, please refer to [System requirements for Cloud Pak for Watson AIOps](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=planning-system-requirements).
+- Ensure that you meet the supported platform, hardware, and storage requirements.
+For more information, see [System requirements](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=planning-system-requirements).
-- To install OpenShift GitOps (Argo CD) on OpenShift cluster, please refer to [Installing OpenShift GitOps](https://docs.openshift.com/container-platform/4.8/cicd/gitops/installing-openshift-gitops.html).
+- You must have OpenShift GitOps (Argo CD) installed on your Red Hat OpenShift cluster.
+For more information, see [Installing OpenShift GitOps](https://docs.openshift.com/container-platform/4.10/cicd/gitops/installing-openshift-gitops.html) in the Red Hat Openshift documentation.

-## Install Cloud Pak for Watson AIOps from UI
+## Install Cloud Pak for Watson AIOps with the Argo CD UI

 ### Login to Argo CD

-You can now login to Argo CD UI as follows by clicking the drop down menu on top right.
+From your Red Hat Openshift console, click the menu on the upper right, and select `Cluster Argo CD`.

 ![w](images/gitops-menu.png)

-Argo CD UI will be popped up and you can login using `LOG IN VIA OPENSHIFT`.
+The Argo CD UI is displayed.
+Click `LOG IN VIA OPENSHIFT`.

 ![w](images/gitops-login.png)

 ### Grant Argo CD Cluster Admin Permission

-From Red Hat OpenShift Console, go to `User Management` > `RoleBindings` > `Create binding`.
-Use the form view to configure the properties for the `ClusterRoleBinding` with values as follows, and click the `Create` button.
+From the Red Hat OpenShift console, go to `User Management` > `RoleBindings` > `Create binding`.
+Use the form view to configure the properties for the `ClusterRoleBinding` with the following values and then click the `Create` button.

 - Binding type
   - Cluster-wide role binding (ClusterRoleBinding)